What is your dog's most valued sense? Hearing? seeing? Nope, smelling.

 How many elderly dogs do you know who are deaf, blind, can barely hobble around, but are still happy to be alive, relish every meal, and can even find their favorite ball or toy?

-I have read that dogs have at least 250 olfactory cells in their noses.
+I have read that dogs have at least 250 MILLION olfactory cells in their noses.
 We only have 5 million!
 Does that mean that scents and odors are just stronger to a dog's nose?
 Nope.
 As an animal communicator, I have been told by countless dogs that these olfactory cells of theirs help them smell in 3D.
 They have a greater spectrum of smell than we do, so they can smell much more subtle scents than we can even imagine, even those 12 miles away or under water.

 Disease and Crime Detection